Zur deutschen Fassung dieses Berichts.

 And the promised yews?

-Well, if you look closely, they are slightly different trees, but they are not more beautiful or less beautiful than the beech forests I have been walking through.
+Honestly, I don’t spot them.
+I am not a botanist, after all.
+This forest is not more beautiful or less beautiful than the beech forests I have been walking through.
 I could have spared myself the detour.
 Besides, yews are poisonous.